TeseoLou/clancy-nook-walking-tours/TESTING.md

 ### **User Stories**

 To validate that the website meets user needs, a user stories testing phase was conducted.
-The user stories and their corresponding acceptance criteria had been developed throughout the project using GitHub's issue tracking system to ensure a structured approach.
+The user stories which had been addressed and their corresponding acceptance criteria had been developed throughout the project using GitHub's issue tracking system to ensure a structured approach.

 For testing, the user stories table was shared with ten individuals who represented a diverse group in terms of computing knowledge.
 This included users with varying levels of technical proficiency, from casual web users to those with more advanced digital skills.